0xreconlion/OpSecTools/README.md

 work secure over time, document changes clearly, and do not ship code you have not reviewed.

+*T00LS HAVE BEEN WRITTEN/ADAPTED/EDITED/AUDITED/PUSHED with the assistance of AI.
+I am not a developer or traditional software engineer.
+These tools are used at your own risk with encouragement to enhance, be cool.

 ## Tools

 | Tool | Status | Description |